 - Late 19th century Medicine

 - Late 19th century Innovations

 The theme of vampirism is dealt with very well by the author, which makes the book a very informational read as well as a book, which can enrich a student’s vocabulary as well as language speaking skills.

-My dentist often has coaxed me into blunting off my tooth, but I guess that like Dracula’s charming & hypnotising persona, even I feel like being a ‘victim’ to the Bram Stoker ‘fiction’ in some way……even if it is in the way of one vampire looking tooth.
+My dentist has often coaxed me into blunting off my tooth, but I guess that like Dracula’s charming and hypnotising persona, even I feel like being a ‘victim’ to the Bram Stoker ‘fiction’ in some way … even if it is in the way of one vampire looking tooth.